rails/rails/guides/source/asset_pipeline.md

 there is a cache miss, it will grab the file from your server on the fly and then cache it.
 For example if you are running a Rails application on `example.com` and have a CDN configured at `mycdnsubdomain.fictional-cdn.com`, then when a request is made to `mycdnsubdomain.fictional-cdn.com/assets/smile.png`, the CDN will query your server once at `example.com/assets/smile.png` and cache the request.
 The next request to the CDN that comes in to the same URL will hit the cached copy.
 When the CDN can serve an asset directly the request never touches your Rails server.
 Since the assets from a CDN are geographically closer to the browser, the request is faster, and since your server doesn't need to spend time serving assets, it can focus on serving application code as fast as possible.

 ##### Set up a CDN to Serve Static Assets

-To set up your CDN you have to have your application running in production on the internet at a publicly available URL, for example `example.com`.
+To set up your CDN, you have to have your application running in production on the internet at a publicly available URL, for example `example.com`.
 Next you'll need to sign up for a CDN service from a cloud hosting provider.
 When you do this you need to configure the "origin" of the CDN to point back at your